Dependency Proceedings Unaccompanied Child

-The bill provides juvenile court jurisdiction over an unaccompanied child in the custody of the federal office of refugee resettlement in a facility in Colorado who has been subjected to parental abuse or neglect.
-A child may file a petition asking the court to determine that the child is dependant on the court.
+The act provides juvenile court jurisdiction over an unaccompanied child in the custody of the federal office of refugee resettlement who is housed in a facility in Colorado and who has been subjected to parental abuse or neglect.
+A child may file a petition asking the court to determine that the child is dependent on the court.
 The petition must:

 - Set forth the facts that bring the child under the court's jurisdiction;

 - State the child's name, age, and country of birth; and

 - Identify the facility where the child is housed in Colorado in the custody of the federal office of refugee resettlement.